Lendio Review: Business Loan Marketplace

 Here are the terms for short-term loans through Lendio.

-A short-term loan can come in handy if you need working capital fast, especially if you don’t have great credit.
+A short-term loan comes in handy if you need working capital fast, especially if you don’t have great credit.
 These loans typically have expedited and simple application processes, with funds reaching your bank account in a day or two if you’re lucky.

 However, be aware that most short-term loans have to be repaid daily or weekly through an automated withdrawal from your business bank account.
-Short-term loans usually don’t accumulate interest like other term loans, as they typically last less than a year.
-Instead, lenders charge a fixed percentage fee.
-For example, if you borrow $1,000 at a factor rate of 1.3, you’ll owe $1,300.
+Short-term loans usually don’t accumulate interest like other term loans.
+Instead, you’ll pay a fixed percentage fee.
 While this fee is easy to wrap your head around, it can disguise just how expensive the money you’re getting is.

 Due to the fixed-fee structure, you don’t have to worry as much about prepayment penalties, and in some cases, you may be able to reduce the amount of money you owe by paying off your loan early.
 Usually, lenders that allow this will be pretty upfront about it, but be sure to ask if you anticipate paying off your loan early.

-Because short-term loans often rely on high-interest rates and the laws governing interest vary from state to state, individual lenders may or may not offer them within your state.
-And if they do, the supplemental fee structure may vary from state to state.
+Because short-term loans often rely on high interest rates and the laws governing interest vary from state to state, individual lenders may or may not offer them within your state.
+If they do, the supplemental fee structure may vary from state to state.

 Business Term Loans